learn-co-curriculum/react-hooks-data-fetching/README.md

 ```

 This lets us send requests on demand.
 Submitting form data would be handled this
-way. using a POST request instead of GET.
+way, using a POST request instead of GET.

 A slightly more complicated example would be the infinite scroll of sites like
 Instagram.
 An event listener tied to changes in the scroll position of a page